Kerkennah Islands

 Getting There

-Getting to the Kerkennah Islands is relatively easy.
-The islands are accessible by both air and sea.
-The nearest airport is the Djerba-Zarzis International Airport, located on the neighboring island of Djerba.
-From there, you can take a taxi or a local bus to the port of Sidi Youssef, where regular ferries operate to the Kerkennah Islands.
-Alternatively, if you’re already in mainland Tunisia, you can take a domestic flight to Sfax and then catch a ferry to the islands.
+Reaching the Kerkennah Islands involves a bit of travel planning but is straightforward.
+The nearest major airport is Djerba-Zarzis International Airport on the island of Djerba.
+From there, travelers can take a taxi or local bus to the port of Sfax on the mainland.
+Regular ferries operate from Sfax to the Kerkennah Islands.
+Alternatively, if you’re already in Tunisia, you can fly domestically to Sfax and continue your journey by ferry.

 Local Transportation